clojurists-together/clojuriststogether.org/content/news/2023/Long Term 2023 Project Reports May June Updates.md

 * **Added component caching**
   Sometimes you don't want to constantly stop and restart components.
 For example, you probably don't want to stop and start a threadpool for every test.
 This addition lets you cache a component, preserving a component instance across stops and starts.
 Clearing the cache will make the component respond to the next stop signal.<br>

----

-## Aleph/Manifold: Matthew Davidson
-(Report 2 Published 30 June 2023)

-### HTTP/2 support
-- Client-side HTTP/2 is now generally available, as of 0.7.0-alpha1
-- H2C cleartext is now supported (use with caution)

-### Other Aleph changes
-- *Massive* refactoring of Aleph internals
-- Much better documented
-- Split up pipelines for multiplex codec
-- Added helper Java classes for channel initialization and ALPN negotiation
-- Added pr support for Netty classes